Ahmatjan Osman: The Uyghur New Poetry movement (gungga)

 In the 1980s, Ahmatjan was one of the leaders of the Uyghur New Poetry movement, known as gungga (hazy, vague, or uncertain) in Uyghur.
 There were several strands of influences that affected this movement.
 Symbolism and surrealism had just arrived in Xinjiang, after a long period of isolation from the 1950s to the 1980s.
 The experience of political repression during that era also drove them to more indirect means of expression.
 The direct inspiration, however, came from the Misty Poets group of the late 1970s and early 1980s (gungga was a direct translation of menglong, "obscure", "misty", or "hazy" in Mandarin.)
 The movement absorbed "the vision and the aesthetic principles of that groundbreaking movement through the literary manifestations were necessarily different."

-The gungga movement's works were in free verse, not the Aruz or syllabic metrical forms then dominant in Uyghur poetry.
+The gungga movement's works were in free verse, not the aruz or syllabic metrical forms then dominant in Uyghur poetry.
 They relied on metaphor, contrast, images and symbols, instead of more direct means of expression.
 Their titles didn't directly relate to the bodies of the poems.
 Ahmatjan's choice of subjects included home, nation, and longing.

 He gained critical attention after his poem Hain Dağlar ("Treacherous Mountains") was published by the popular literary magazine Tangritagh, based in Ürümqi.
 After that, he published his poems regularly in the magazine, which became the center of the movement.

 According to Ahmatjan and Ablikim Baqi, the editor of Tangritagh, gungga "demonstrated an opening out of traditional form and content, an art unfettered by any implicit message of 'social value', and offered a new vision of Uyghur poetry as attuned to the French symbolists Baudelaire and Mallarmé, the surrealists Breton and Aragon, as well as to Manichean scripture and the Sufi poets Shah Meshrep and Ali-Shir Nava'i."
 These views were a departure from Maoist ideas of art as "proletarian revolutionary utilitarianism", and closer to Western Modernism's focus on "psychologizing, subjective, sometimes surreal art."

 The movement started a fierce debate around tradition and authenticity in Uyghur letters.
 Critics of the movement said gungga poets simply lacked the skill to compose classical Uyghur poetry, with its strict metrical forms.
 The school's adherents countered that experimentation was crucial to the vitality and relevance of Uyghur poetry.

 The movement declined after Ahmatjan's immigration to Syria in 1994 and his subsequent reorientation toward Arabic poetry.
-However, it left a mark on contemporaries like Perhat Tursun and Tahir Hamut and the next generation of Uyghur poets, who continued to write in free verse.
+However, it left a mark on contemporaries like Perhat Tursun and Tahir Hamut Izgil and the next generation of Uyghur poets, who continued to write in free verse.